 Ultimately I don’t feel that the long drive out to Orange was worth it for me which is a shame.

 But there was something very peaceful and calming about this tidy and attractive town.
-I loved the food at Percy’s and having the opportunity to experience my first Dawn Service in this small and friendly community was quite special.
+I loved having the opportunity to experience my first Dawn Service in this small and friendly community – it was quite special.

 If I was passing through that way again I would be sure to visit the nearby wineries and to further investigate the best places to eat.